Shahariarshadhin/Shahariarshadhin/README.md

 ## Hi there 👋, I'm Shahariar Shadhin

-- 🔭 I’m currently working on Javascript and React Js
+- 🔭 I’m currently working on Next js and React Js
 - 💬 Ask me about Web Development
 - 📫 How to reach me: shadhin19shahriar@gmail.com